Tharisky/Portfolio/Projects/Cloud Security (February 2025) - Cyblack/Report.md

 # CHAPTER 2 : AUDIT MONITORING AND LOGGING ON CLOUD.

-## PART A - CREATION OF  A VIRTUAL MACHINE
+### PART A - CREATION OF  A VIRTUAL MACHINE

 A virtual machine (VM) is an instance of a computer that has been virtualized and can carry out practically all of the same tasks as a computer, including running programs and operating systems.
 The steps listed below can be used to deploy a virtual machine on the Azure cloud

-1.Sign in to  Azure portal and Click on "Create a resource" button.
+1. Sign in to the   Azure portal and Click on the "Create a resource" button.

-2.Select "Windows Server 2019 Data-center" (or any other desired operating system) from the list of virtual machines.
+2. Select "Windows Server 2019 Data-center" (or any other desired operating system) from the list of virtual machines.

-3.Fill in the required information in the "Basics" tab, such as virtual machine name, username, password, and subscription.
+3. Fill in the required information in the "Basics" tab, such as virtual machine name, username, password, and subscription.

-4.Select a resource group or create a new one.
+4. Select a resource group or create a new one.

-5.Choose a storage account or create a new one, then, Select a virtual network or create a new one.
+5. Choose a storage account or create a new one, then, Select a virtual network or create a new one.
 In the "Disks" tab, choose the desired disk type (OS disk or data disk).

-6.In the "Networking" tab, you can configure the network settings, such as assigning a public IP address or configuring a network security group.
+6. In the "Networking" tab, you can configure the network settings, such as assigning a public IP address or configuring a network security group.

-7.In the "Management" tab, you can enable boot diagnostics, backup and monitoring options.
+7. In the "Management" tab, you can enable boot diagnostics, backup, and monitoring options.

-8.Review the settings and click on the "Create" button to deploy the virtual machine.
+8. Review the settings and click on the "Create" button to deploy the virtual machine.

-PART B - ASSIGNING LOG READER PERMISSION
+### PART B - ASSIGNING LOG READER PERMISSION

-The actions listed below must be carried out in order to assign the Log Reader permission to user in an Azure Virtual Machine (VM):
+The actions listed below must be carried out to assign the Log Reader permission to the user in an Azure Virtual Machine (VM):

-1.Sign in to the Azure portal with an account that has the Contributor or Owner role for the virtual machine and Select the newly created virtual machine.
+1. Sign in to the Azure portal with an account that has the Contributor or Owner role for the virtual machine and Select the newly created virtual machine.

-2.Select Access control (IAM) from the left-side menu.
+2. Select Access Control (IAM) from the left-side menu.

-3.Select Add role assignment
+3. Select Add role assignment

-4.Select Log Reader from the Role drop down.
+4. Select Log Reader from the Role drop-down.